-Outside areas and boundaries Visually inspected. outside areas and boundaries The subjects benefit from private garden ground to the rear as well as off street parking at the side.
-Site boundaries are predominately defined by timber fencing.
-Ceilings Visually inspected from floor level.
-Ceilings are plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plastered masonry and plasterboard lined.
-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted.
-Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction with fitted floor coverings throughout.
+Internal walls are plaster on the hard and plasterboard lined.
+Floors including sub floors Flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal joinery and kitchen fittings Chimney breasts and fireplaces Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
-The kitchen contains a range of wall and base mounted storage Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
+Internal doors, skirtings etc., are of timber variety.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-Internal doors, skirtings etc are of timber construction.
-The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Visually inspected.
+Chimney breasts and fireplaces Viewelly increased Chilling breasts and irreplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There is an open gas fire located within the living room.
+Other fireplaces have been blocked and assumed adequately vented.
 Internal decorations Visually inspected.
-Internal decorative finishes are mostly wallpaper and paint.
-Cellars NOT ADDITIONAL F Cenars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Internal decorative surfaces are mainly finished in paint.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with fuseboard located int he entrance hall.
+Mains supply with fuseboard located in the hall.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.

-Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings

+Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.

 No tests whatsoever were carried out to the system or appliances.

 Mains supply.
+There is a PVC cold water storage tank within the ceiling void above the bathroom.
 Internal distribution pipes where seen appear to be PVC and copper.
 The sanitary arrangements comprise a three piece bathroom suite.

-It should be appreciated that concealed areas beneath and around baths and shower trays could not be inspected.
-Water spillage in these areas can result in dampness/decay and no comment can be made on inaccessible areas.
-Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+Heating and hot water

+Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.

 No tests whatsoever were carried out to the system or appliances.

-Heating and hot water is by way of a gas fired combination boiler located in the master bedroom cupboard.
+Heating is by way of a gas fired boiler located within one of the bedroom cupboards.
+Hot water is stored within a hot water tank located within one of the bedroom cupboards.

+Drainage

-Drainage Covers etc were not lifted.
+Drainage covers etc were not lifted.

 Neither drains nor drainage systems were tested.

-Assumed mains drainage to the public sewer.
+Assumed mains drainage.